raju7258/az-prj-1/README.md

-# az-prj-1
-Azure Apps Basic Architecture build Using Terraform
+# Building Azure Apps with Basic Architecture using Terraform